top of page

 Amanda.jpg

-As the Administrative Assistant here at Douglas C.A.R.E.S, I bring to the table an extensive background in customer service and administrative support.
+As the Resource Development Coordinator here at Douglas C.A.R.E.S, I bring to the table an extensive background in customer service and administrative support.
 An ardent supporter of human and animal rights, I stand for those who are unable to stand for themselves and provide a voice for the unheard.
 I knew I needed to be a part of this program the moment I became aware of it.
 I am amazed every day by the compassionate people involved with Douglas C.A.R.E.S, and the outstanding services they provide to those who need it most.

 “The purpose of human life is to serve and show compassion and the will to help others.”
 Albert Schweitzer